duganchen/rundoom/README.md

     * [Arachno](https://www.arachnosoft.com/main/soundfont.php)
     * {GeneralUser GS}(https://schristiancollins.com/generaluser.php)

-These are good retrogaming soundfonts in general, because they have GS support.
+Apart from working well with DOOM, they are also good retrogaming soundfonts in general, because they have GS support.

 Or give [Nuked](https://github.com/nukeykt/Nuked-SC55) a try.